zq00/website/content/home/experience.md

     location: California
     date_start: '2022-06-21'
     date_end: '2022-08-12'
     description: I guided a team of student fellows to tackle data science projects with positive social impact in the course of eight weeks.
-In this project, we collaborated with journalists from California reporting project to identify behavioral health conditions in police encounters.
+In this project, we collaborated with journalists from [the California reporting project](https://projects.scpr.org/california-reporting-project/) to identify behavioral health conditions in police encounters.
 [Final presentation slides](https://github.com/zq00/Presentations/blob/main/dssg/Big%20Local%202022.pdf).

   - title: Technical Mentor
     company: Stanford Data Science for Social Good